BRIEF HISTORY OF KINGSCROFT BOWLS CLUB - EARL SHILTON

-In 1931 this group formed a company to purchase a field off Keats Lane to lay a full size Green of six rinks and build a Clubhouse.
-The company was called the Earl Shilton Bowling and Recreational Club Co.
-Ltd; which is still active today and its primary function is the promotion of flat green bowls.
+In 1931 this group formed a company to purchase a field off Keats Lane to lay a full-size Green of six rinks in 1932 and to build a Clubhouse.
+The company was called the ‘Earl Shilton Bowling and Recreational Club Co.
+Ltd’ which is still active today and its primary function is the promotion of flat green lawn bowls.
 Over the years there have been changes but the traditions, etiquette and friendship associated with the sport of bowls continues.

 The Clubhouse burnt down in May 1953 but with the resourcefulness of the members it was rebuilt and improved by providing two changing rooms.
 Since that date it has always been the aim of the Club to improve the facilities.
 With ‘self help’ from dedicated members a new roof was installed in 2001, and an extension in 2005 created the attractive building enjoyed today.